 My mum was my rock growing up.
 Being the sick child, she was always there to nurse me and shower me with affection.
 She would always be the one to pick me up when I fell and encouraged me to do whatever I wanted.

-After that, I had someone watch me eat, so would try to string out eating one sandwich by taking millimeter sized bites at a time.
+After that I had someone watch me eat, so would try to string out eating one sandwich by taking millimetre sized bites at a time.
 The teachers would eventually get bored or side-tracked and I continued to throw what was left of my lunch away.

 At 10 years old, I was an accomplished swimmer and gymnast.
 I also did horse riding for a friend and therefore my figure had changed.
 I was slender and therefore happy as the bullying stopped for a while.

 My confidence grew and I began to get noticed.
 I was the tallest in my year and at 5 ft 4” towered above everyone.
 I was approached by a modelling agency.
-I did this for a few years but in the end, wasn’t reaching the height required to go further and I thank God for this now, as the modelling industry is a seedy place to be, and wouldn’t have been the best place for me.
+I did this for a few years, but in the end wasn’t reaching the height required to go further and I thank God for this now, as the modelling industry can be a seedy place and looking back, I don’t think would have been the best place for me.

 My dad told me to fight back next time, after he found out what had happened.
 If I was hit, I was to hit them back twice as hard.
 Coming from a family of boxers, he was used to sorting things out a certain way and I felt yet again that I had disappointed him.

-My mum, like mothers do, charged to the main bullies parent’s house to “sort things out once and for all” but this only made things worse.
+My mum, like mothers do, charged to the main “bully’s” parent’s house to “sort things out once and for all,” but this only made things worse.

 Secondary school saw my brother get bullied but unlike him, I would get involved.
 We had an awful relationship (primarily due to jealousy from my point of view).

-I was raised an atheist – I was banned from any religious education in school and I wasn’t allowed to do history, as my dad felt at some point religion would be covered in the syllabus.
+I was also raised an atheist – I was banned from any Religious Education in school and I wasn’t allowed to do History, as my dad felt at some point religion would be covered in the syllabus.